Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic Algorithms: GA-based CSP method

 In this step, we selected structures close to the convex hull with the most recently updated composition.
 Our algorithm design is based on two intuitions: (1) lower-energy structures should exist near the structures close to the convex hull, and (2) there should be some room for improvement in the neighbors of the compositions that observed recent updates on their lowest energy.
 Population filtering is similar to the aging evolution strategy~\cite{C2CE06642D,real2019regularized} in that it ignores the structures that have not been updated for a long time.

-Let $M$ be the number of elements in the search, $P_n$ be the parent generation, $Q_n$ be the elite population used to select the parent generation, and $R_n = P_n \cup Q_n$, as shown in Fig.~\ref{fig:pqr-relations}.
-Let $E(i)$ be the energy of the structure $i$, $r(i) \in [0,1]^M$ be the composition of the structure $i$, and $j_*(i)$ be the structure with the smallest energy in the neighborhood of the structure $i$ defined as follows:
+Let $P_n$ be the parent generation, $Q_n$ be the elite population used to select the parent generation, and $R_n = P_n \cup Q_n$, as shown in Fig.~\ref{fig:pqr-relations}.
+Let $j_*(i)$ be the structure with the smallest energy in the neighborhood of the structure $i$ defined as follows:

 where $\| x \|_1 = \sum_{k=1}^d |x_i|$ is the $1$-norm, and $\delta > 0$ is the threshold of the $1$-norm of the composition.
 Here, we use all the structures we have explored so far $\bigcup_{k=1}^n P_k$ as neighbors instead of $R_n$ to maintain the diversity of the elite population.
 We define the distance to the convex hull of the structure $i$ as